-Entries in cake decorating require that the top layer be an actual cake.
-All decorated cakes will be cut.
+- Entries in cake decorating require that the top layer be an actual cake.
+All decorated cakes will be cut. - Overall frosting and decorations are all that is judged.

-- 2. Overall frosting and decorations are all that is judged. - Use heavyweight cake decorating cardboard.
-Cover the board with foil or plastic wrap. - It is expected that with increased years in the project, 4Hers will use additional decorating tips and techniques and rely less on commercial designs. - Decorations: Preference is given to 4Hers using noncommercial decorations and original design.
+- 3. Use heavyweight cake decorating cardboard.
+Cover the board with foil or plastic wrap. - It is expected that with increased years in the project, 4-Hers will use additional decorating tips and techniques and rely less on commercial designs. - Decorations: Preference is given to 4-Hers using noncommercial decorations and original design.
 The use of plastic decorations not previously mentioned will not disqualify an entry but may lower the ribbon by one place. - Buttercream or royal frosting must be made from scratch.
-The only frostings that may be purchased are fondant and scratch, if desired. - 7.
-All exhibits may be sold at the Bake Sale.
+The only frostings that may be purchased are fondant and scratch, if desired.

 NOTE: Cake Decorating does not advance to the state fair.

 EDUCATIONAL EXHIBITS

 - Exhibits may be in the form of a poster, notebook, or display.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit. - Take care to select materials that will withstand State Fair conditions. - No card table displays are allowed.
 If the exhibit is a poster, it must not be larger than 22" x 28".
-Displays are not to exceed a standard commercial 3' x 4' tri-fold display hoard - 4.
-Name of club must be clearly marked on educational exhibit
+Displays are not to exceed a standard commercial 3' x 4' tri-fold display board. - Name of club must be clearly marked on educational exhibit.